bhanuteja2001/credit-card-pipeline/README.md

 ![redshift.png](static/redshift.png)

-### Data Transformation
-- Two datasets are pulled from the Open Banking API.
-Rewards and Transactions data.
-A left join is performed on the two datasets matching each reward with its transaction.
-This is because rewards are missing key information such as the merchant name and transaction amount.
-- Performed cleaning, updated schema and created new variables such as `reward_amount` and `plu_price` for analysis downstream.

 ## Setup

-### Pre-requisites
+### Prerequisites

 - AWS Account
-- AWS CLI configured with access key and secret key in `~/.aws/credentials`
+- AWS CLI configured with appropriate credentials
 - Docker
-- Terraform
+- Terraform (version ~> 1.7.5)
+- Python 3.12
-- Looker Account
+- LookerStudio

-### Instructions
+### Deployment

 1. Clone the repository
-2. Add your AWS Account ID and ECR region to the `Makefile`
+2. Update the `Makefile` with your AWS Account ID and ECR region
-3. Run `make terraform/plan` to initialize the terraform directory and check resources to be created
+3. Run `make terraform/plan` to preview the infrastructure changes
-4. Run `make terraform/apply` to create the resources.
-Make sure docker is running and you have the necessary permissions to push to ecr.
+4. Run `make terraform/apply` to create the AWS resources
-5. Go to the AWS Console > step functions and run the state machine
+5. Use the AWS Console to run the Step Functions state machine
 6. Get the Redshift endpoint and credentials from the AWS Console and sign into Looker to create a connection to Redshift

 ### Tear Down
 `make terraform/plan-destroy` then `make terraform/destroy`